 DATE TYPE OF TIME NOTES Actions CONTACT (Inc. a detailed account of the (Inc. a detailed account of contact/conversation and what next steps have been where it took place) taken)

-DATE TYPE OF CONTACT TIME NOTES (Inc. a detailed account of the contact/conversation and where it took place) Actions (Inc. a detailed account of what next steps have been taken) Type of Contact : i.e. Face to Face , Email, Telephor ne etc.
+DATE TYPE OF CONTACT TIME NOTES (Inc. a detailed account of the contact/conversation and where it took place) Actions (Inc. a detailed account of what next steps have been taken) , Email, Telephor